hashsplit/hashsplit-spec/spec.md

 $|X|$ denotes the length of the sequence $X$, i.e. the number of elements it contains.

-We also use the following operators:
+We also use the following operators and functions:

 - $x \wedge y$ denotes the bitwise AND of $x$ and $y$
 - $x \vee y$ denotes the bitwise OR of $x$ and $y$